gematik/OpenHealth-Core/README.md

-# KMP Gematik Common
+# OpenHealth - Connecting the eHealth Sector

 Version: 1.0.0

 ## Current Stage

 Getting things started.
 This project is in its initial draft phase.
-Most of the api will be subject to change.
+Most of the APIs will be subject to change.

 ## Version Scheme